jdi-docs/jdi-light/source/includes/_tutorial.md

 public static ContactPage contactPage = initElements(DRIVER, ContactPage.class);
 ```
 **Selenium:** (12 lines of code)<br/>
-Using `PageFactory.initElements()`, we can create simple PageObjects with minimum code like in the example.<br/>
+Using `PageFactory.initElements()`, we can create simple Page Objects with minimum code like in the example.<br/>

 If you want to have cool pages in Selenium, you can use <a href="https://github.com/jdi-tutorials/05-jdi-light-forms-selenium/blob/master/src/main/java/jdisite/pages/BasePage.java" target="_blank">BasePage</a>, which handles all the standard stuff related to opening and checking pages.<br/>
 _Note: I hope this "BasePage" approach will be useful for your Selenium projects._<br/><br/><br/><br/><br/><br/><br/><br/>